-At the beginning of the school year I was trying to think of a way to make the AP Lit standards visible and accessible for my students, so I turned the questions from the CED into task cards (and naturally, I made them pretty!).
-These task cards are available in my store here, but you can also make your own using the questions from the CED if you wish.
+At the beginning of the school year I was trying to think of a way to make the AP®* Lit standards visible and accessible for my students.
+Eventually, I turned the questions from the CED into task cards (and naturally, I made them pretty!).
+These task cards are available in my store here.

 So far in the school year I’ve been looking for ways to implement these task cards into lessons.
 I’ve given particular cards to students during post-PPC reflections (which I discuss in this blog post).